Fun, festive advent calendar activities from baking and crafting to carol singing and gift giving.

 - Eat pannatone (Italian Christmas cake bread) for breakfast

-- Read The Grinch with Daddy
+- Read How The Grinch Stole Christmas with Daddy

 - After bathtime, take a family drive to see the local Christmas lights

 - Make Christmas crafts for kids in the local village hall